FAIRDataPipeline/cppSimpleModel/README.md

 ```

 ## Fair CLI
-The (FAIR commandline interface)["https://github.com/FAIRDataPipeline/FAIR-CLI"] is available to install using pip:
+The [FAIR commandline interface]("https://github.com/FAIRDataPipeline/FAIR-CLI") is available to install using pip:
 ```
 pip install fair-cli
 ```